National Identity Card (Spain): Rules

 DNIs are personal documents and are not allowed to be transferred.
-They are issued by the Ministry of the Interior which regulates their protection and their laws.
+They are issued at the offices of the National Police by the Ministry of the Interior, which regulates their protection and their laws.
 The cardholder is obligated to hold and maintain the card during its period of validity.
-Any DNI is sufficient proof of identity and all the personal information in it, and is also a proof of holding Spanish Nationality.
+Any DNI is sufficient proof of identity and all the personal information in it, and is also a proof of holding Spanish nationality.
 On each DNI there is a number which is considered a general personal numerical identifier.

-To obtain a DNI it is necessary to have Spanish citizenship, and all Spanish citizens have a right to obtain a DNI.
-Spanish citizens 14 years or older are required to hold a DNI if residing in Spain and for people who return to Spain for more than six months.
+To obtain a DNI it is necessary to have Spanish citizenship, and all Spanish citizens have a right to obtain a DNI regardless of residence.
+Spanish citizens fourteen years or older are required to hold a DNI if residing in Spain, while those residing overseas are not.
 People can be fined for not holding a DNI and have a requirement to hold one.

-Everyone who is required to have a DNI are obligated to show the card to the authorities if asked.
+Anyone required to have a DNI is obligated to show it to the authorities if asked.
 While people aren't required to have the DNI on hand at all times, they are required to identify themselves and give it to the police officer if having it on themselves.
-If a DNI is required but can not be given, another document can be given in substitution for the document, even if that document is not officially a way to identify themselves.
+If a DNI is required but cannot be given, another document may be given in substitution, even if that document is not officially a way to identify themselves.
 For example, under Spanish law, a driver's license isn't a document to identify a person, but an authority can choose to admit it.

-If it is not possible to identify someone because they don't have their DNI at the moment, it is possible that they are required to accompany a police officer to the closest place to identify the person.
-If someone doesn't present their DNI when they can or don't agree to the police station, it can be considered civil disobedience – which results in a fine – or it can be considered disobedience to an authority which is a felony under section 634 of the penal code.
+If it is not possible to identify someone because they don't have their DNI at the moment, they may be required to accompany a police officer to the closest police station in order to ascertain their identity.
+If someone doesn't present their DNI when they can or don't agree to accompany the officer to the police station, it can be considered civil disobedience –which results in a fine– or it can be considered disobedience to an authority which is a felony under section 634 of the penal code.

 Validity

-DNIs have a validity period of two years for minors less than 5 years old, 5 years for people less than 30 years old, 10 years for people less than 70 years old and does not expire for people who are older than 70 years old.
+DNIs have a validity period of two years for minors under five years old, five years for people under thirty years old, ten years for people under seventy years old and do not expire for people who are older than seventy years.